timetraveller-123/tp/docs/team/joeng03.md

 ### Project: PharmHub Level 3

-PharmHub - Level 3 is a desktop pharmHub application used for teaching Software Engineering principles.
+PharmHub - Level 3 is a desktop PharmHub application used for teaching Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.

 Given below are my contributions to the project.